Download Itinerary

 Included Meal(s): Breakfast and Dinner

-Day 3 Kuala Lumpur - Malacca - Kuala Lumpur
+Day 3 Kuala Lumpur & Malacca

 We depart after breakfast for a visit to the historic town of Malacca, founded by a fleeing prince from Sumatra in 14th century.
 Later it developed into a major trading port for ships from India and China.
 From its early days as a traders meeting point to the successive colonial occupation by the Portuguese, Dutch, English and Japanese, each culture left behind its mark or monument creating a historical showcase.
 Today you will find many remnants of the mixed history of this city dating back more than 500 years.